Northridge High School (Alabama)

 Northridge High School is a public high school in Tuscaloosa, Alabama, United States, enrolling just over 1000 students in grades 9–12 as of spring 2021.
 It is one of three high schools in the Tuscaloosa City School District.
 It offers technical and academic programs, as well as joint enrollment with Shelton State Community College and the University of Alabama.
 Northridge High School is accredited by the Southern Association of Colleges and Schools.

 Founded in 2003, Northridge is one of the two youngest public high schools in Tuscaloosa.
 After the retirement of Central High School East, the Tuscaloosa City School system divided the city into three schools: Northridge High School, Paul W. Bryant High School (both of which were opened in 2003), and Central High School.
 Northridge High School is located on the north side of the Black Warrior River on Northridge Road.

 Academics

 Profile

-56% of Northridge High's enrollment is African American, 3% is of Asian descent, 40% is of European descent, and the remainder is mostly Hispanic.
+As of 2024, 35% of Northridge High's enrollment is African American, 3% is of Asian descent, 54% is of European descent, and the remainder is mostly Hispanic.
+35% of students are eligible for free and reduced lunch.

-Northridge offers the most AP Classes in Tuscaloosa County.
+Northridge offers the most AP Classes in Tuscaloosa County, including the following: